gregr/icfp2017-artifact-auas7pp/artifact/README.md

 This runs the `scheme-repl` image in a container set up for interaction (`-it`) that will automatically be removed upon exit (`--rm`).

 To start a shell instead, run: `docker run -it --rm scheme-repl /bin/sh`

+## SHARE FILES (optional)

+To share a directory, use the `-v HOST-PATH:CONTAINER-PATH` option to map `HOST-PATH` to `CONTAINER-PATH` (note, absolute paths must be used).
+If `HOST-PATH` doesn't already exist, it will automatically be created.

+For instance, to map the local directory `shared` (relative to the current path) to `/var/shared` on the container, run:

+`docker run -it --rm -v "$(pwd)"/shared:/var/shared scheme-repl /bin/sh`